 All children study music as part of the National Curriculum.
 We do not charge for this.
 There is a charge for individual or group music tuition if this is not part of the National Curriculum.
 This charge is paid directly to the provider of the peripatetic music.
 We give parents information about additional music tuition at the start of each academic year.

 Nursery Wraparound

-Nursery parents can apply for extra hours in Nursery (over and above their 15 funded hours) in accordance with the Nursery Policy.
+Nursery parents can apply for extra hours in Nursery (over and above funded hours) in accordance with the Nursery Policy.
+The hourly rate is £4.65.

 Activities Outside the School Day